-Well the medieval history of Soreze is littered with conflict, from the Vikings to thirteenth century mercenaries.
+Well the medieval history of Soreze is littered with conflict, from the Vikings to 13th century mercenaries.
 Soreze was established in the eighth century next to a Benedictine monastery, and in foothills of the black mountains.
 Many of the existing buildings include stone from the monastery after it was abandoned.

 In this exercise, Allan has taken a viewpoint looking down an old medieval street towards the tower of St. Martin, that so dominates the skyline of Soreze.
-Overhanging and crumbling medieval houses, shops and restaurants provide an inviting path towards the tower.
+Overhanging and crumbling medieval houses, shops, and restaurants provide an inviting path towards the tower.

 - 4B Pencil